 Heritage Asset: A building, monument, site, place, area or landscape positively identified as having a degree of significance meriting consideration in planning decisions.
 Heritage assets are the valued components of the historic environment.
-They include designated heritage assets and assets identified by the local planning authority during the process of decision-making or through the plan-making process (including local listing).
+They include designated heritage assets (as defined in this PPS) and assets identified by the local planning authority during the process of decision-making or through the plan-making process (including local listing).